rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 #### Documentation Comments as Tests

-Adding example code blocks in your documentation comments can help demonstrate how to use your library, and doing so has an additional bonus: running `cargo test` will run the code examples in your documentation as tests!
+Adding example code blocks in your documentation comments can help demonstrate how to use your library and has an additional bonus: Running `cargo test` will run the code examples in your documentation as tests!
 Nothing is better than documentation with examples.
 But nothing is worse than examples that don’t work because the code has changed since the documentation was written.
 If we run `cargo test` with the documentation for the `add_one` function from Listing 14-1, we will see a section in the test results that looks like this:

 <!-- manual-regeneration
 cd listings/ch14-more-about-cargo/listing-14-01/